-I had hellish, unrelenting generalized anxiety disorder for several years, and, having tried hundreds of supplements (as well as SSRI drugs and TCA drugs) in my frantic efforts to treat it, I recently found 3 supplements that seem to pretty much eliminate my anxiety! • The first and most potent anti-anxiety supplement is N-acetyl-glucosamine (NAG), taken at a dose of 1000 mg twice daily (not be confused with glucosamine sulfate, which will not work for this purpose). • The second most potent is flaxseed oil, one level tablespoon (15 ml) daily.
-Note that you want flaxseed oil, not flaxseeds. • The third is the herb turmeric, at a dose of 1000 mg twice daily.
-Turmeric contains 3% curcumin, and many other active ingredients including: demethoxycurcumin, bisdemethoxycurcumin, tumerone, atlantone, and zingiberone.
+I had hellish, unrelenting generalized anxiety disorder for several years, and, having tried hundreds of supplements (as well as SSRI drugs and TCA drugs) in my frantic efforts to treat it, I recently found 3 supplements that seem to pretty much eliminate my anxiety! • The first and most potent anti-anxiety supplement is N-acetyl-glucosamine (NAG), taken at a dose of 700 mg twice daily; the dose can be reduced once daily after a few weeks.
+NAG should not be confused with glucosamine sulfate, as the latter will not work for this anti-anxiety purpose.
+Note that NAG is shellfish derived.
+Do not take NAG if you are on the blood thinner Warfarin (see here). • The second most potent is flaxseed oil, one level tablespoon (15 ml) daily.
+(30 grams of dried flax seeds daily may have the equivalent anti-anxiety effect of 15 ml of flaxseed oil). • The third is the herb turmeric, at a dose of 1000 mg twice daily.
+Turmeric contains 3% curcumin, and many other active ingredients including: demethoxycurcumin, bisdemethoxycurcumin, ar-turmerone, atlantone, and zingiberone.
 This herb can be bought cheaply as turmeric powder for cooking.
 1000 mg equates to just under one level teaspoon of powder.
 My anxiety was so severe that on bad days it would often border on mild psychosis.
 So it is quite amazing that just by taking these 3 supplements together, I have pretty much eliminated my anxiety disorder symptoms.
 OK, I still have chronic fatigue syndrome, but ditching the anxiety is a great improvement.
 Anti-Anxiety Effects — Mechanism of Action It is not entirely clear why these 3 supplements work so well for me.
 They are all anti-inflammatories, and they may work by reducing inflammation in the brain.
 Recent research has shown that brain inflammation can cause many mental symptoms, including anxiety symptoms, depression, ADHD, and many others.
 So the anti-inflammatory properties of these supplements may be the mechanism by which they eliminate anxiety.
 On a similar note: on days when my sinusitis was worse, my anxiety levels would shoot up.
 My theory is that in some people, sinus inflammation may be a prime factor causing anxiety symptoms.
 Perhaps inflammatory cytokines in the sinuses spill over into the brain (the brain is situated just next to the sinuses), precipitating brain inflammation, which in turn leads to the anxiety symptoms.
 I observed that that N-acetyl-glucosamine dramatically reduced my sinus inflammation, and so this may be the mechanism by which N-acetyl-glucosamine eliminates anxiety symptoms.
 Another consideration is that these 3 supplements are all useful for irritable bowel syndrome (which I have), and it may be that their anti-inflammatory action in the gut helps lower overall body inflammation, which can help lower brain inflammation.
 By reducing the inflammation causing your anxiety symptoms, you are treating the very source of anxiety, biochemical speaking.
 Further Info The full list of 29 supplements and drugs that, by trial and error, I found had a useful anti-anxiety effect on me is given here: http://chronicsorethroat.wordpress.com/site-map/treatments/#anti-anxiety-treatments The most potent anti-anxiety medications I placed at the top of the list (N-acetyl-glucosamine being the strongest, at least for me).
 I literally tested hundreds of supplements for their anti-anxiety effects, and this list only contains the medications that worked for me.
 And from the feedback I received, it seems that these supplements are often very effective for others too.
 Being "Wired" Related to Anxiety?
 I have the impression that the "wired" feeling in ME/CFS patients is related to anxiety.
 Feeling wired (as in "wired but tired") may be a mild version of anxiety, or be related to anxiety.
 I certainly find that I never feel wired when I take these anti-anxiety supplements.
 So these anti-anxiety supplements may also help people eliminate the "wired" state of ME/CFS.
 Update February 2015: People often ask me the question: "Are you still taking these anti-anxiety supplements, and are they still working?"
 The answer is yes: they are still working well, even after three years, and in fact if I stop taking these supplements, although there are no withdrawal symptoms as such, I notice that my anxiety soon returns, within days.
 So this indicates the supplements are still effective.
 On this thread over the last few years there has been a lot of feedback from people trying this NAG / flaxseed oil / turmeric combination to treat their generalized anxiety disorder: roughly around 50% report very good or excellent results, but equally the other 50% say that this combo did nothing at all for them.